ADirin/OTP2_LectureMaterial_2026/Week2_GUI_Localization/LTR_RTL_Orientation.md

-# JavaFX UI Orientation Guide
+# Step by step instruction on JavaFX UI Orientation and localization with example
 ### Switching Between LTR and Right-to-Left (RTL)
 > Based on `BMIController.java`